audacity/audacity/lib-src/libscorealign/README.txt

 Some notes on the software architecture of scorealign:

 scorealign was originally implemented as a fairly monolithic program in MatLab.
 It was ported to C++.
-To incorporate this code into Audacity, the code was restructured so that audio input is obtained from Audio_reader, an abstract class that calls on a subclass to implement read().
+To incorporate this code into Sneedacity, the code was restructured so that audio input is obtained from Audio_reader, an abstract class that calls on a subclass to implement read().
 The subclass just copies floats into the provided buffer.
 It is